 If you own an older home that wasn’t designed with central air conditioning in mind, retrofitting air conditioning can be tricky.
 However, if you have the wall and ceiling space to install air ducts, retrofitting an in-home HVAC system may be a viable option.
-Installing air conditioning and heating in an older home can do away with some of the problems of homeownership, particularly of older homes which may not be the most comfortable or easiest to climate control.
+Installing air conditioning and heating in an older home can do away with some of the problems of homeownership — particularly for older homes, which may not be the most comfortable or easiest to control the temperature.

 Find out if your home could benefit from a large-duct HVAC system by calling the St. Paul HVAC service experts from HomeWorks at (651) 401-8068 today!

 Older homes that weren’t designed with traditional cooling systems in mind may still have enough space to install a duct network.
 For those who don’t want to have to deal with large, bulky boxes mounted on their walls, this is the ideal choice.
 A central air conditioning system delivers the air through a small, discreet vent that can often be blended seamlessly into your décor; ductless systems often don’t have that ability.

 Here’s why you should install a traditional large-duct HVAC system in your older home, if possible: